IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 1.3

 **Technical Notes:** This will involve creating a simple mapping between the hard-coded rooms and a library of pre-selected, free-to-use images sourced from a platform like Unsplash or Pexels, ensuring licenses are compatible with the project.
+The visual foundation will establish a retro-futuristic, gritty, and immersive atmosphere using a defined color system (e.g., `--color-background: #212529`) and typography (Heading: `Press Start 2P`, Body: `Roboto Mono`).
+The application will be responsive across Mobile, Tablet, and Desktop breakpoints.
+Decorative background images will use `alt=""` for accessibility (WCAG 2.1 Level AA compliant color contrast).
+Image assets will be stored locally in the `static/images/` directory.

 ---